 Once Clive Barker had made the necessary changes to satisfy the MPAA, Hellraiser was granted an R rating (receiving certificate number 28562), and this version of the film has since become the standard 'uncut' version of the film.
 To date, an

 extended or unrated version has never surfaced, and Barker is on record as saying that the whereabouts of the censored footage is unknown.

 The BBFC gets its hooks into the home video

-skinning of a rat.
-The BBFC were going to cut the sequence for reasons of animal cruelty, but the filmmakers took it upon themselves to bring the fake rat prop to the Board in London as evidence that no real rats had been harmed in the making of the
+the skinning of a rat.
+The BBFC were going to cut the sequence for reasons of animal cruelty, but the filmmakers took it upon themselves to bring the fake rat prop to the Board in London as evidence that no real rats had been harmed in the making

 New World Pictures later submitted the film for a video rating in early 1988 but the BBFC decreed that four seconds of cuts were required to Julia's first hammer murder in order to receive an 18 on video.

 Reduce hammer attack by woman, with particular emphasis on blood, viciousness of attack, and her satisfaction afterwards, as follows:

 After second blow with hammer, cut away as stunned man turns into shot before extreme bloodiness of head and face are revealed;